Thymus serpyllum

 Thymus serpyllum, known by the common names of Breckland thyme, Breckland wild thyme, wild thyme, creeping thyme, or elfin thyme, is a species of flowering plant in the mint family, Lamiaceae.
 It is a low, usually prostrate subshrub forming creeping stems up to 10 cm tall.
 The oval evergreen leaves are up to 8 mm.
-The strongly scented flowers are either lilac, pink-purple, magenta, up to 6 mm long and produced in clusters.
+The strongly scented flowers are either lilac, pink-purple, or magenta, are up to 6 mm long and produced in clusters.

 The species is native to most of Europe and North Africa.
 The hardy plant tolerates some pedestrian traffic and produces odors ranging from heavily herbal to lightly lemon, depending on the variety.

 Description

 Wild thyme is a creeping dwarf evergreen shrub, growing to 10 cm tall.
 It has woody stems up to 10 cm long and a taproot.
 It forms matlike plants that root from the nodes of the squarish, limp stems.
 The leaves are 3–8 mm long in opposite pairs, nearly stalkless, with linear elliptic round-tipped blades and untoothed margins.
 The plant sends up erect flowering shoots in summer.
 The flowers are 4–6 mm long and usually pink or mauve, rarely white, with a tube-like calyx and an irregular straight-tubed, hairy corolla.
 The upper petal is notched and the lower one is larger than the two lateral petals and has three flattened lobes which form a lip.
 Each flower has four projecting stamens and two fused carpels.
 The fruit is a dry, four-chambered schizocarp.